-HSC.1.3.1 Duration of study (minimum and maximum duration)
+HSC.1.3.1 Duration of study (minimum and maximum duration) (A-Rule 1.13)

 - a.
 All the undergraduate qualifications are offered on a full-time contact basis. - b.
-The minimum and maximum duration of study for each qualification is indicated at the relevant programmes in the yearbook as follows (A-Rule 1.3.3 and 1.14).
-Students who want to apply for extension of the study period (A-Rule 1.17) will adhere to the maximum duration of study as indicated in the A-Rule 1.14. - c.
-Extension of the study period may take place according to the stipulations of A-Rule 1.17. - d.
-The composition of the relevant curricula is set out at the relevant programmes in the yearbook and according to A-rules 1.2, 2.1, 3.1, 2.1.5 and 2.1.6.
+The minimum and maximum duration of study for each qualification is indicated at the relevant programmes in the yearbook as follows (A-Rule 1.13).
+Students who want to apply for extension of the study period (A-Rule 1.16) will adhere to the maximum duration of study as indicated in the A-Rule 1.13. - c.
+Extension of the study period may take place according to the stipulations of A-Rule 1.16. - d.
+For full-time contact students, subject to prescripts of statutory bodies where relevant, the maximum duration of study is as follows (A-Rule 1.13.1).